The Fiat 127 was the European best-seller from 1973 to 1978.

 All European Historical Data articles now have a lot more detail.
 From 1992 to 1996 there is at least a Top 30 models ranking available and from 1999 onwards you can check out the sales of every single model sold in Europe for each year.
 There is also every Monthly Top 10 from 1996 to 1999 and from July 2005 onwards, so you can see the complete evolution of the market over the years.

-At this stage I do not have any detailed ranking for 1980-1988, I just know the VW Golf was in the pole position from 1983 onwards.
-And before 1972 I have nothing at all, so if you happen to have access to more European models sales data, please make sure to get in touch by commenting on this post.
+At this stage we do not have any detailed ranking for 1980-1983 and 1985-1988, we just know the VW Golf was in the pole position from 1983 onwards.
+And before 1972 I have nothing official, so if you happen to have access to more European models sales data, please make sure to get in touch by commenting on this post.

 Europe 1972: VW Beetle and two Fiats on top